wfeldt/libx86emu/README.md

     - trace memory and i/o accesses
     - provide statistics about accessed memory locations, i/o ports, and interrupts

+## Major version 1 vs. version 2

+`libx86emu.so.2` uses the same API as `libx86emu.so.1`.
+The major difference is that version 2 is re-entrant.

+Version 1 relies internally on a global variable `x86emu` holding the emulator state.
+It has been eliminated in version 2.

+Programs should work fine with both variants without any changes.

 ## Downloads

 Get the latest version from the [openSUSE Build Service](https://software.opensuse.org/package/libx86emu).